The Carlisle United board have accepted the resignation of manager John Sheridan, who leaves the Cumbrians with immediate effect.

 A run of five-straight victories has seen Carlisle surge into the League Two play-off places, a mere three points off the automatic promotion spots.

-But after the 6-0 demolition of Oldham Athletic on Boxing Day, Sheridan was far from jubilant at picking up an easy three points.
+But after the 6-0 demolition of Oldham Athletic on Boxing Day, Sheridan was far from jubilant at picking up an easy three points and you can check out the latest odds for the Belmont Stakes 2019 here.

 Critical of one or more of his players’ attitudes, Sheridan told the club’s Youtube channel post-match: “I’m not going to start judging myself in the way I’m managing and people looking at me as if I don’t know how to manage, I’ll carry on with what I’m doing,” he said.